anandaage123/HashNode/cmek2rl1r000202lhbmkfh5y6.md

     * Document projects and showcase them on **GitHub + Hashnode/Medium blog**.

+---

 ## 💡 Final Thoughts

 Transitioning from **web development into DevOps** feels like a natural step forward in my career.
 With my experience in coding, deployments, and performance optimization, I have a solid base to build on.
 DevOps lets me enhance these skills by automating processes, scaling infrastructure, and ensuring everything runs smoothly.

 This journey is about **growing technically and transforming culturally** — and I'm thrilled to continue building, automating, and collaborating as I dive into DevOps completely. 🚀

+Here are links to my LinkedIn and GitHub profiles.
+Feel free to connect with me for questions, advice, networking, or collaboration on projects.
+I'm eager to engage with others and grow my professional network.

+1. [LinkedIn](https://www.linkedin.com/in/anand-aage/) - Connect for updates on my career, industry insights, and collaboration opportunities.

+2. [GitHub](https://github.com/anandaage123/) - Check out my projects and contributions, and collaborate on open-source work.